 Written employment contracts are very useful at protecting both the employee and the employer from any ambiguity about the nature of their relationship.
 These documents safeguard businesses from employees leaving abruptly, especially in cases where the employee may be learning classified or confidential information about the business, or will be difficult to replace with another qualified person.
 Most written employment contracts lay out specific terms for when an employee may terminate their relationship with the company, and what the penalties will be if they disregard these terms.
 Additionally, the inclusion of a non-compete clause safeguards an employer from the poaching of employees by other similar companies or competitors.

 One major drawback of signing a written employment contract is that it limits the flexibility and fluidity of the employer/employee relationship.
 Should the need or the nature of your business change over time, you cannot make alterations to a written employment contract without renegotiating the contract with the employee in question.
 This may limit your business’ adaptability in a volatile marketplace, and may hinder your ability to do business.
 Another drawback to a written employment contract is that it bears with it the legal obligation to act in “good faith” with the employee.
 This means that all dealings with the contract must be carried out in a manner that a judge and jury would find reasonable and responsible.
 If good faith is lost, you and your company could face serious legal culpability.

 Contact The Brown Firm PLLC for More Information

 If you are a business owner looking for help deciding what to include and what language to use in your business’ written employment contracts, The Brown Firm PLLC is here to help.
 We have years of experience helping all types of businesses draft legal documents that sufficiently and responsibly protect both them and their employees.
-For more information and a free consultation contact us by phone or send us a message online today.
+For more information and a legal consultation contact us by phone or send us a message online today.